 Recruiting and Development

 We believe in casting a wide net to find the best talent.
-We provide training to our talent acquisition team and hiring managers on best practices in inclusive recruiting, and we have developed partnerships with organizations like National Sales Network, the National Black MBA Association, The Alumni Society, the Hispanic Scholarship Fund, the Thurgood Marshall College Fund, and the T. Howard Foundation to reach more candidates from traditionally underrepresented groups.
+We provide training to our talent acquisition team and hiring managers on best practices in inclusive recruiting, and we have developed partnerships with organizations like National Sales Network, the National Black MBA Association, The Alumni Society, the Thurgood Marshall College Fund, the T. Howard Foundation, Women In Sports and Events and Women in Sports Tech to reach more candidates from traditionally underrepresented groups.

 NBA HBCU FELLOWSHIP PROGRAM